 Feeling embarrassed about your smile is more than a hindrance on your social life.
 In fact, it holds you back professionally and lowers your overall wellbeing (thanks to the stab in your self-esteem).

 And while being ashamed about your smile can be caused by a number of dental and oral issues like missing teeth, tooth decay or receding gums, many people point to crooked or misplaced teeth as the root of their issue.
 If you’re struggling with crooked teeth, the good news is there has NEVER been a better time to fix the problem thanks to today’s technologies.
 Cosmetic dentistry doesn’t have to break the bank anymore, either!

 Keep reading as we break down common procedures cosmetic procedures that could bring back your smile and restore your confidence.

 If you are a working professional or are concerned about having a mouth full of traditional metal braces, Invisalign might be right for you.
-Invisalign is a treatment process that relies on removable tray that slowly correct the alignment of the teeth.
+Invisalign is a treatment process that relies on a removable tray that slowly corrects the alignment of the teeth.

 Unlike traditional braces that rely on brackets and wires, Invisalign is made from clear, flexible plastic that fit snuggly over the teeth.
 This product is FDA-approved and is made from a patented thermoplastic.
 In general, the typical treatment for an adult takes approximately twelve months (unlike those with traditional adult braces which can take upwards of two years).